turingschool-examples/mod-1-be-exercises/lessons/each/README.md

   end
   ```

-- In your terminal make sure that you `cd` into the directory that you created and put your cloned repository into.
-Then `cd each`.
+- In your terminal make sure that you `cd` into the "each" directory: `cd each`.
 - In your terminal you will follow this format to run the file and have it print:
 ```ruby
 ruby exercises/<name of file you want to run>